uwblueprint/starter-code-v2/docs/getting-started.md

 12. After stopping the application, run `git init` to initialize your repository

+13. As create-bp-app's code pre-processor may have changed the formatting of some files, run [linters](#linting-and-formatting) to identify and correct any issues

 ## Secret Management

 To set up secret management tools, please follow this [guide](https://www.notion.so/uwblueprintexecs/Secret-Management-2d5b59ef0987415e93ec951ce05bf03e).